Cheltenham College: History

+Second World War

+Around September 1939, the school completely closed, and everyone was transported to Shrewsbury School.
+The school was requisitioned by the British government, and central government departments were moved to Cheltenham.
+In November 1939 it was hoped that government departments would move out by May 1940, and that the school could return by the start of the summer term.
+The junior school was moved to Stowell Park.
+The school returned in early May 1940.
+Malvern College, in Worcestershire, was similarly requisitioned by the government in 1939.

+The school was accommodated at Doddington Hall, Cheshire, in 250 acres of grounds, and The Cliffe in Hough, Cheshire.
+Brogyntyn had been offered as accommodation, but Doddington Hall would require less alterations.

 Student body

 Cheltenham has approximately 720 pupils (a fifth being day pupils) between the ages of 13 and 18.
 The fees are between approximately £37,000–£50,500 per annum, making it amongst the most expensive schools in the United Kingdom.
 The school claims to have a strong academic reputation, with the majority of pupils going to The Russell Group Universities, and around 7% going on to Oxford and Cambridge universities.
 Both GCSE and A Level results are among the highest in Gloucestershire.

 Cheltenham College and Cheltenham Prep are home to over 100 international students from over 30 countries.
 These students all need an Educational Guardian as part of admission.

 Military tradition

 In the First World War 702 Old Cheltonians (former pupils) were killed in the service of their country, and a further 363 died in World War II.
-Cheltenham is one of only three schools in England to have its own military colours (last presented in 2000 by The Princess Royal).
+Cheltenham is one of only three schools in England to have its own military colours (last presented in September 2026 by The Princess Royal).
 (The others are Eton College and the Duke of York's Royal Military School.)